 - Don’t just walk out of the house – leave by saying goodbye (this includes the non-fur kids that your pet may be missing).
 Pets understand intention.

 We know how busy this time of year is, but remember it’s more important than ever to have those special moments with your furkids.
-Try to carve out some time to take them to their favourite park, or spend some time just throwing a ball around and playing.
+Try to carve out some time to take them to their favorite park, or spend some time just throwing a ball around and playing.
 Not only will this help your furkids with their stress and anxiety, but it will help your own stress and anxiety too!

 Published: September 8, 2017